BlockMen/cme/README.txt

 =====================
 Copyright (c) 2015 BlockMen <blockmen2015@gmail.com>

-Version: 2.1
+Version: 2.2

 A Mod(pack) for Minetest that provides a MOB-Engine and adds several creatures to the game.
-Currently included: Ghosts, Zombies, Sheep.
+Currently included: Ghosts, Zombies, Sheep and Chicken.

 License: